ngwattcos/pythonxyc/README.md

 # pythonxyc
-a simple transpiler for pythonxy, a Python-like syntax that compiles down into JSX.
+a simple transpiler for PythonXY, a Python-like syntax that compiles down into JSX.

-We name our language PythonXY, which is Python extended with JSX to allow building React apps.
+PythonXY is Python extended with JSX to allow building React apps.

 While a Python-to-JavaScript compiler is always fun and all, pythonxyc is best enjoyed fresh when used in the npm module `react-python`, which can be found at https://www.npmjs.com/package/react-python.